kapitancho/lang-walnut/docs/21-defining-own-types.md

 ### Summary
 Sealed types are used to encapsulate the data and behavior similarly to OOP.
-They must be defined based on a record type.
-Unlike subtypes, the sealed types are not compatible with their base types.
-The only way to access the properties is by using the methods defined on the sealed type.
+The only way to access the properties is by using methods defined on the sealed type.
 More on sealed type constructors and invariant checkers can be found [here](#Constructors and invariant validators).